yoshisuga/gzdoom/src/ios/ios-help.md

 ^[°°±±²²ÛÛ In-Game Operation ÛÛ²²±±°°](colored: 'cyan')

+After launching a game, you will be shown a ^[virtual keyboard](colored: 'yellow') by default.
+On the upper left side of the screen, you will see ^[buttons](colored: 'white') to toggle the ^[virtual keyboard](colored: 'yellow') as well as a ^[virtual controller](colored: 'yellow').

+Use the virtual keyboard to select menu options using the arrow keys (accessible via the "Fn" button) and use the "Return" key to select an option.
+You can also use a gamepad to do the menu selections as well.

+Remapping the controls involve going to the game's option menu and customizing the controls.

+The virtual controller currently only has the following controls: Left Analog Stick, LS, RS, LT, RT on the left side; Right Analog Stick, X, Y, B, A on the right side.

 ^[°°±±²²ÛÛ Troubleshooting/Issues ÛÛ²²±±°°](colored: 'cyan')

 - Quitting a game and returning to the main launcher is not currently working.
 You need to force quit the app and relaunch if you want to launch a different game.